 Start the day with breakfast in Girdwood, then take a short drive to the Alaska Wildlife Conservation Center, located about a dozen miles further south on the Seward Highway.
 Here, you can see wildlife including brown bears, black bears, elk, moose, wolverines and porcupines in natural habitats.
 Time your visit right and you can take one of the center’s behind-the-scenes tours or watch the animals being fed.

 Your next stop is Portage Glacier and the Begich, Boggs Visitor Center, where you can learn about Chugach National Forest, which stretches from Prince William Sound to the Kenai Peninsula—an area larger than the state of New Hampshire—and take a short cruise to the glistening face of the glacier.
 After your visit, drive the rest of the way to Seward and spend the night.

 Day 3 Seward

-Seward is a great place to learn about and experience Alaska’s marine life.
-Start the day with a wildlife and glacier cruise of Kenai Fjords National Park.
-Day cruises depart frequently during the summer and offer the chance to see seals, sea lions, otters and hundreds of sea birds along with humpback whales and orcas.
-After several hours on the water, return to Seward and head to the Alaska SeaLife Center to learn more about the animals that make their home in Resurrection Bay.
-Overnight in Seward and prepare to either return back to Anchorage or continue your driving trip west along the Kenai Peninsula to Kenai, Soldotna and Homer.
+Seward is the ideal place for learning about Alaska’s rich, diverse marine life.
+Start the day with a sightseeing cruise through Kenai Fjords National Park, where you’ll have good odds of seeing seals, sea lions, sea otters, humpback whales, orcas, and numerous seabirds.
+Once you return to Seward it’s time for a visit to the Alaska SeaLife Center, a combination research and rehabilitation center where you can learn more about the animals that make their home in Resurrection Bay.
+Overnight in Seward and prepare to either return back to Anchorage or continue your driving trip west along the Kenai Peninsula to the communities of Kenai, Soldotna and Homer.